Skip to main content

 * IKE defines two phases (Phase 1 and Phase 2):

-• Phase 1 — agree on the parameters for securely sharing configuration data, which is what happens when each tunnel endpoint connects and begins to configure the VPN.
+• Phase 1 — Agree on the parameters for securely sharing configuration data, which is what happens when each tunnel endpoint connects and begins to configure the VPN.
 During Phase 1, the participants authenticate each other and agree on the parameters for setting up a special channel needed only to exchange information about the desired encryption algorithms and other details of the future IPsec tunnel, that is:

 • creating a single bidirectional IKE SA to define a secure channel and negotiate settings;